One thing is for certain, 2020 has been a year like no other.

 - Long-term planning (33%)

-Since the pandemic, 35% HR professionals say that HR focuses on strategic tasks, whereas only 25% said the same before the Covid-19.
-And most HR professionals (80%) want this strategic role to continue.
+Since the pandemic, 35% of HR professionals say that HR focuses on strategic tasks, whereas only 25% said the same before Covid-19.

-The Impact of Covid-19: What’s Next for HR?
+The Impact Of Covid-19: What’s Next For HR?

-Despite the important part HR has played this year, many HR professionals (85%) see challenges to their ability to support the business post-pandemic:
+Despite the important part HR has played this year, many HR professionals (85%) see challenges to their ability to support the business post-pandemic.